robertzk/deflate/README.md

 The deflate package will take an R object and inspect it, pruning away unnecessary pieces so that the final object may be serialized without additional space bloat.
-In some cases, this has reduce 5GB+ objects to several megabytes.
+In some cases, this has reduced 5GB+ objects to several megabytes.